 Time to Completion

-The following table depicts the percentage of Brite’s graduates who complete their degrees within a typical timeframe (150% of the minimum time required for the degree).
+The following table depicts the percentage of Brite’s graduates over the past five years who completed their degrees within a typical timeframe (150 percent) of the minimum time required for the degree.
+Brite’s benchmark for completions in each degree is 75 percent.